The aim of this project is to develop flexible models of individual tree and stand growth for use in British forestry.

 A single-tree growth simulator for uneven spruce-pine and beech-spruce mixed stands.
 Austrian Society for Forest Ecosystem Research and Experimental Tree Research, Vienna, Austria, 152 pp [in German].

-In all three countries the United Kingdom Woodland Assurance Scheme (UKWAS) requires forest managers to ‘increasingly favour’ continuous cover forestry (CCF) in wind firm conifer plantations and semi-natural woodland (UKWAS, 2000; sections 3.4.3. and 3.4.4.).
+In all three countries the United Kingdom Woodland Assurance Scheme (UKWAS) requires forest managers to ‘increasingly favour’ continuous cover forestry (CCF) in wind firm conifer plantations and semi-natural woodland (UKWAS, 2000; sections 3.4.3 and 3.4.4).
 Greater use of CCF is also supported in the UK Forestry Standard of 2004 (e.g. Standard Note 4).

-The most recent discussions around the upcoming revision of Operational Guidance Booklet 7 (OGB 7) – Managing Continuous Cover Forests, have identified yield modelling and prediction in CCF stands as an area of increasing importance.
+The most recent discussions about the upcoming revision of Operational Guidance Booklet 7 (OGB 7) – Managing Continuous Cover Forests, have identified yield modelling and prediction in CCF stands as an area of increasing importance.

 Funders and partners